All Episodes

 So they are going to redo it because it's been uncovered.

-The purpose of the critical information needs study was to help the FCC figure out how to lower entry barriers for minorities in broadcasting.
+The purpose of the Critical Information Needs study was to help the FCC figure out how to lower entry barriers for minorities in broadcasting.

-Can we be honest about so?
+Can we be honest about this?

 What the hell does any of this have to do with that?